dsanders11/imagebitmap-getimagedata-demo/README.md

 Baseline memory usage for the system is 166 MB.

 All test runs involved a fresh start of the browser.

+## Results

+As of the time of this testing (July 2019), Firefox is unable to run this test scenario on the Pi without crashing the system due to OOM.
+On Chromium the new `ImageBitmap.getImageData` code path offers superior performance to `OffscreenCanvas`, with the worker FPS clocking in at 60 FPS vs 5 FPS.
+The improvement is significant enough that the bottleneck is moved to elsewhere in the Chromium code, with the `getImageData` code path performing well enough to handle 1080p@30.

 ### Chromium